shreyas1703/metacrafters/README.md

 # metacrafters
 ##CREATING A TOKEN

-"This Solidity program shows basic syntax and functionality while CREATING A TOKEN.
-It's a starting point for Solidity newcomers to understand its workings.
-This program's purpose is to generate tokens and familiarity with the Solidity programming language."
+The following Solidity program demonstrates the basic syntax and operation while creating a TOKEN.
+This program is intended for Solidity beginners to understand how Solidity works.
+The purpose of this program is to create tokens and become familiar with Solidity.

 #Interpretation